lawrencehayford/Ceros--Game/README.md

 ## How Scores are Calculated

 Scores are calculated when the skier is moving along the Y cordinates.
 Y cordinates are distances covered.
-The greater the Y cordinate distance covered.
+The greater the Y cordinate, the greater the distance covered.

 ## How Game is Paused And Resumed

-In the gameLoop function in the gameFacade.js file the following condition checks on every loop if game was paused.
+In the gameLoop function in the gameFacade.js file, the following condition checks on every loop if game was paused.

     this.paused === true ? this.pauseGame() : this.continueGame();